Public Health Series

 - How can people who have the largest health inequities shape a response that is more fun and joyful?

-Research from SOUL clinics, a COVID-response project from BIPOC mutual aid organizers, shows that art might play a surprisingly important role in helping everyday people to understand how to respond to COVID.
-Getting creative may even be an important way to reduce the negative impact of the pandemic.
+Research from SOUL clinics, a COVID-response project from BIPOC mutual aid organizers, suggested that art might play a surprisingly important role in helping everyday people to understand how to respond to COVID and to reduce the negative impact of the pandemic.

 Partners like the African American Health Board, Central District Forum for Art & Ideas, Gathering Roots, LANGSTON, Native Kut, Pacific Islander Cultural Association, Tubman Center for Health and Freedom, UTOPIA, and A Sacred Passing stepped into action to help communities get resources and information.

-From SOUL Clinic pop-ups to our October Dreamathon events (the culmination of the digital learning lab), we plan to close out the year with insights on community-centered public health solutions.
-A big part of this work is amplifying voices from most-affected communities.
-Along the way the connections between civics, creativity, racial justice and public health come into a clearer view.
+A big part of this work was amplifying voices from most-affected communities.
+Along the way the connections between civics, creativity, racial justice and public health came into a clearer view.

 Art Club vs. COVID